knyete/Micropython-scheduler/syncom/README.md

 detect the failure (usually by a timeout) and reset the failed unit.
 It should do this by issuing ``start`` with reset arguments (pin and state).
 This resets the other unit, kills its own backround thread and then restarts it, so the synchronisation phase begins again.

+## send_str and get_str methods

+On resource constrained platforms the pickle module can be problematic: the method used to convert a string to an arbitrary Python object involves invoking the compiler which demands significant amounts of RAM.
+This can be avoided by sending only strings to the resource constrained platform, which must then parse the strings as required by the application.
+The protocol places some restrictions.
+The bytes must not include 0, and they are limited to 7 bits.
+The latter limitation can be removed (with small performance penalty) by changing the value of ``_BITS_PER_CH`` to 8.
+The limitations allow for normal UTF8 strings.

+Note that on resource constrained platforms sending arbitrary Python objects should not be an issue as the relevant pickle method uses only ``repr``.

 ## Latency